berlin psychology trip header nst

 DDR Museum

 Situated in the city centre, this interactive museum offers fascinating insights into daily life in the DDR.
 Take a virtual drive round an East German housing estate in the Trabi simulator.
 This interactive museum immerses students into daily life during the Communist Era in East Berlin helping them understand the period in a unique and entertaining way.
-The museum also provides school groups with free-of-charge quiz sheets to download from their website, which students can use to work their way through the exhibition in an independent but structured fashion.
-Answer sheets are available from the entrance desk!
+The museum also provides school groups with free-of-charge quiz sheets to download from their website, which students can use to work their way through the exhibition in an independent but structured fashion (quiz solutions are available at the ticket desk).

 DDR Museum Kulturbraueri